Continuous SpHb provides real-time visibility to changes, or lack of changes, in haemoglobin between invasive blood samples

 Clinical decisions regarding red blood cell transfusions should be based on the clinician’s judgment considering among other factors: patient condition, continuous SpHb monitoring, and laboratory diagnostic tests using blood samples.

-* The blood sampling technique was the same for patients in both the control and the test group.
-Arterial blood was drawn from a 20 gauge radial artery cannula into 2mL ethylenediaminetetraacetic acid collection tubes, thoroughly mixed then sent immediately to the central lab for analysis by a haematology analyzer.
-The reference laboratory device used for haemoglobin measurements in the study was a Coulter GENS Hematology Analyzer.
+* Study Protocol: The transfusion threshold of 10g/dL was predetermined by the study protocol and may not be appropriate for all patients.
+The blood sampling technique was the same for patients in both the control and the test group.
+Arterial blood was drawn from a 20 gauge radial artery cannula into 2mL ethylenediaminetetraacetic acid collection tubes, thoroughly mixed then sent immediately to the central lab for analysis by a haematology analyser.
+The reference laboratory device used for haemoglobin measurements in the study was a Coulter GEN-S Hematology Analyzer.

 SpHb Monitoring Across the Continuum of Care